 In July, General Abrams submitted a proposal calling for the retention of 275,000 U.S. troops in South Vietnam after the completion of a withdrawal phase lasting about two years.
 This “residual force”, resembling the United States contingent force retained in Korea years after the 1953 armistice, would be backed by generous allotments of aircraft, helicopters, engineers, and logisticians.
 Whether the American people or Administration leaders would permit such a massive commitment was questionable.
 That the request was made anyway gave strong indication of the presence of a belief among American military leadership that South Vietnam would require substantial U.S. support for the indefinite future.

 The United States and North Vietnam both changed tactics in 1969 in order to lessen their losses, although their motivations were different.
-Terrible defeats suffered by the Communist armed forces in 1968 caused a rate of loss that could not be sustained, if they hoped to eventually prevail.
+The rate of losses incurred by Communist forces in the terrible defeats of the 1968 Tet Offensive could not be sustained, if they hoped to eventually prevail.
 Moreover, the U.S. had begun to withdraw from the conflict.
 The Communists could afford to wait for the day where they took on South Vietnam one-on-one.
 U.S. negotiators in Paris were demanding that North Vietnam remove their forces from South Vietnam in return for the U.S. withdrawal, but the Communists refused to give serious consideration to the idea.
 With the U.S. withdrawal already underway, North Vietnam could afford to hold back while taking advantage of the withdrawal phase to rebuild.
 Communist pressure was maintained by way of guerrilla warfare, terrorism, bombardment from a distance, and through raids conducted by specially trained sappers.
 Such tactics minimized North Vietnamese losses while inflicting nonstop casualties on the Americans, leveraging growing U.S. public disenchantment with the conflict to inflict political damage.